aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/cssvaluelist/item/_index.md

 ---
 title: CSSValueList.Item
 second_title: Aspose.HTML for .NET API Reference
-description: CSSValueList property.
+description: CSSValueList Item property.
 The item method of the CSSValueList interface is used to retrieve a CSSValue by ordinal index
 type: docs
 weight: 30
 url: /net/aspose.html.dom.css/cssvaluelist/item/